JozefColdenhoff/OpenACE/README.md

 </div>

 ## Description

-This repository contains the code to generate the OpenACE dataset.
-The code allows for the automatic application of codecs, and is easily extensible to any other codecs.
-Currently only tested on Ubuntu Linux.
+This repository is a collaborative audio and speech coding resource that addresses a lack of unified evaluation and open-source testing, and contributes to audio and speech coding democratization.
+Current version implements the [OpenACE benchamark](https://arxiv.org/abs/2409.08374) with Opus, 3GPP's EVS, and recent ETSI's LC3 and LC3+ codec baselines, and it is tested only on Ubuntu Linux.

 ## Installation and data download